-Locate the shortcut to the program for which you want to create a keyboard shortcut.
+Locate the shortcut to the program that you want to create a keyboard shortcut for.

 Right-click the shortcut, and then click Properties.

-In the Shortcut Properties dialog box, click the Shortcut tab, and then click the Shortcut key box.
+In the Shortcut Properties dialog box, click the Shortcut tab.

-Press the key on your keyboard that you want to use in combination with CTRL+ALT (keyboard shortcuts automatically start with CTRL+ALT), and then click OK.
+Click in the Shortcut key box, press the key on your keyboard that you want to use in combination with Ctrl+Alt (keyboard shortcuts automatically start with Ctrl+Alt), and then click OK.

-You cannot use the ESC, ENTER, TAB, SPACEBAR, PRINT SCREEN, SHIFT, or BACKSPACE keys to create a keyboard shortcut.
+You can't use the Esc, Enter, Tab, Spacebar, PrtScn, Shift, or Backspace keys to create a keyboard shortcut.